 - Appointed to the 'A' Panel of Serious Fraud Office (SFO) advocates.

 - Level 4 advocate on the Crown Prosecution Service (CPS) Unified Prosecution List, the specialist Central Fraud Group Panel, Counter-Terrorism panel, Serious Crime Group panel and Proceeds of Crime Panel.

 - Appointed to Band 'C' (10 years call and above) on the General Dental Council’s (GDC) panel of advocates.

 - Fraud Lawyers Association.

-Ensuring financial recovery is embedded within case strategy, Kevin draws upon his considerable expertise in all aspects of restraint and confiscation, including; piercing the corporate veil, 3rd-party interests, enforcement receivers, assumptions, hidden assets, inadequacy, reconsideration of assets, intervening in matrimonial proceedings and multiple jurisdictions.
+Ensuring financial recovery is embedded within case strategy, Kevin draws upon his considerable expertise in all aspects of restraint and confiscation, including; cases involving Bitcoin and other crypto-currency assets, corporate veil cases, 3rd-party interests, enforcement receivers, hidden and multiple jurisdiction assets, inadequacy, reconsideration of assets and intervening in matrimonial proceedings.

 Cases of Note